 This problem usually appears with a new printer or computer.
 Click 'Settings', 'Printers' and examine the properties for your printer.
 Locate the 'Spool data format' setting.
 This is usually under the 'Details' tab in 'Spooler settings'.
 Set the Spool data format to EMF, not RAW.
 Also, any printer settings should be adjusted before launching TSWIN.
 Changing printer resolution while TSWIN is running may result in tiny fonts.

 The password is case-sensitive.
 Check the caps lock key.

 Special pioneers are included in the 'Total Publishers' figure where this refers to all publishers including pioneers.

 They are not included in the Report to the Branch since they report directly.

-How can I enter time or run reports from previous months?
+How can I view reports from previous months?

 How can I add ones who have been inactive for over a year?